Engagecraft-Solutions/touch-platform-doc/README.md

 ## Touch Widget Implementation || In-App

+In order to deliver a web application (or just a web page) as a part of a client application, it is done by using WebView.
+The WebView class is an extension of Android's / iOS View class that allows to display web pages as a part of the activity layout.

 #### Implementation using In-App Android Integration
 The regular Javascrip embed code of a unit, once added to the article or webpage in your CMS will also work in In-App Android.
 The same is true for a header tag and playlist integration.